 With Smart Search, people within universities and businesses can search across massive media libraries and inside individual media files for any word that was spoken or shown.
 Smart Search is accessible from within Panopto’s video content management system (VCMS) and on mobile devices through Panopto’s apps for iOS and Android.

 Increasingly, our customers in the enterprise and higher education are integrating Panopto with their existing content management systems (CMS) like SharePoint On-Premises and WordPress, and learning management systems (LMS) like Blackboard, Moodle, Canvas, Desire2Learn, and Sakai.
 Because these portals typically include search functionality of their own, and because they are often the destination location for organizational information sharing and collaboration, a critical element of our integration with these products is search federation.
 Search federation enables people to see search results from multiple search engines in a single list.

 Because our customers use a wide range of CMSs and LMSs, we wanted to ensure that our approach to search federation could adapt to their existing products, and that it would be based on open industry standards.
 That’s where OpenSearch comes into the picture.

 OpenSearch is a collection of simple XML-based formats for sharing search results.
 Originally introduced in 2005, the OpenSearch standard has seen broad adoption over the past ten years by leading content management systems, collaboration software, web browsers and operating systems.
-Today, OpenSearch is supported in SharePoint, Jive, EMC Documentum, Drupal, WordPress, Chrome, FireFox, Internet Explorer, Safari, the Windows File Explorer and a range of other products and online services.
+Today, OpenSearch is supported in SharePoint On-Premises, Jive, EMC Documentum, Drupal, WordPress, Chrome, FireFox, Internet Explorer, Safari, the Windows File Explorer and a range of other products and online services.